 No doubt many hikers and backpackers who take up backcountry skiing or snowboarding initially make do with packs already on hand.
 In my case, those were a 30-liter Gregory daypack and a 65-liter Osprey backpack.
 But size matters, and the Gregory was too small and the Osprey too big.
 Plus, neither was specific for snow sports.
-But the Osprey Kamber 42 (also available in 33 and 22 liter versions) and the women’s Osprey Kresta 40, 30, and 20 backpacks, are packs specifically designed for snowsports.
+But the Osprey Kamber 42 (also available in 33 and 22 liter versions) and the women’s Osprey Kresta 40, 30, and 20 backpacks are specifically designed for snowsports.

 Specs at a Glance